 The ingredients needed for this homemade vegetable stock recipe are both healthy and delicious.
 Each one is carefully chosen and the amount of flavor that each vegetable provides is incredible!

-- Leeks – Leeks are in the onion family, but their flavor is lighter.
+Leeks – Leeks are in the onion family, but their flavor is lighter.
 Onions can make vegetable stock taste sulfurous, which would be somewhat unpleasant.

-- Celery Ribs – When looking for the best celery, make sure you choose one with firm, tightly packed stalks and bright green color.
+Celery Ribs – When looking for the best celery, make sure you choose one with firm, tightly packed stalks and bright green color.

-- Medium Carrots – no need to peel the carrots but you want to wash them well and scrub with a vegetables scrub brush.
+Medium Carrots – no need to peel the carrots but you want to wash them well and scrub with a vegetables scrub brush.

-- Fennel – Fennel has a very distinct flavor but not overpowering to other vegetables.
+Fennel – Fennel has a very distinct flavor but not overpowering to other vegetables.

-- Tomato Paste – fresh tomatoes are too mild to make a flavor difference.
+Tomato Paste – fresh tomatoes are too mild to make a flavor difference.
 Tomato paste gives the stock a great flavor depth and balance between other vegetables.

-- Garlic bulb – use the whole garlic bulb but peel the outer loose skin and slice off the tips of the cloves to expose the flesh.
+Garlic bulb – use the whole garlic bulb but peel the outer loose skin and slice off the tips of the cloves to expose the flesh.

-- Parsley – Make sure you’re using fresh parsley, not dried.
+Parsley – Make sure you’re using fresh parsley, not dried.

-- Thyme – Just like your parsley, make sure you’re using fresh, not dried thyme.
+Thyme – Just like your parsley, make sure you’re using fresh, not dried thyme.

-- Whole Peppercorns – Do not use cracked pepper!
+Whole Peppercorns – Do not use cracked pepper!
 Whole peppercorns are much easier to remove than cracked pepper and it has a richer pepper flavor.

-What not to use in vegetable stock:
+What NOT to use in vegetable stock

-Not every vegetable is meant to go into the stock!
+PRO TIP: Not every vegetable is meant to go into the stock!
 Make sure to read these and not what not to use.

 Surprisingly, there are many common vegetables that simply do not work well with others when it comes to stock.
 Broccoli, for example, can create a strong bitter taste that overpowers the other ingredients.
 Green beans and zucchini also have bitter taste after boiling for a long time.